 - From the pop-up that appears, select “Internet Protocol Version 4(TCP/IPv4)” and click on Properties.

 - Ensure that both the options “Obtain an IP address automatically” and “Obtain DNS Server address automatically” are enabled.

 Now we have set up automatic IP and DNS.

-A network rest will remove and then reinstall all your network adapters, and set other networking components back to their original settings.
+A network reset will remove and reinstall all your network adapters and set other networking components back to their original settings.
 You might need to reinstall other networking software afterward, such as VPN client software or virtual switches.

-Upon resetting the Network, all the WiFi Networks, SSID, and Passwords will be removed and you will be required to set up the connection all over again.
-You will have to go through the initial setup to setup your Internet using LAN or WifI.
+Upon resetting the network, all the WiFi networks, SSID, and passwords will be removed, and you will be required to set up the connection again.
+You will have to go through the initial setup to set up your Internet using LAN or WifI.

-To Reset Network, all you want to do is just click on the Windows button from Taskbar and then type “Network Reset” in the search box and hit enter.
-Click on the Reset Now button quickly reset all the network configuration and your PC will restart automatically after the process is done.
+To reset network, you only want tok on the Windows button from taskbar and then type “Network Reset” in the search box and hit enter.
+Click the Reset Now button to quickly reset all the network configurations, and your PC will restart automatically after the process is done.

-So these are some hacks that you can try your own to fix Connected But No Internet Access issue on your Windows Desktop/Laptop.
-I have mentioned a couple of working tips and tricks above, you can go through them one by one and see if the problem gets fixed.
-Even after trying all these, then you will have to contact your local ISP Customer Service and ask them for help.
-It will be more likely a problem at their end and we can’t do anything about that.
+So these are some hacks you can try to fix the Connected But No Internet Access issue on your device.
+I have mentioned a couple of working tips and tricks above.
+You can go through them one by one and see if the problem gets fixed.
+After trying all these, you will have to contact your local ISP Customer Service and ask them for help.
+It will likely be a problem at their end, and we can’t do anything about that.